oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/faq.md

 For your information, the StakeManager contract is deployed at `0x0000000000000000000000000000000000001001`.

 #### 3. Replace Validator Key
 Around the `starting block height` above, replace the validator key set in validator node.
+It is not necessary to replace the operator key at the exact time.
+Doing it within one hour before or after the scheduled time is acceptable, and you do not need to worry about any penalties.

 That's it.
 If you want to avoid this synchronized work of waiting for the starting block, an alternative solution is to skip the next epoch validation.
 By skipping the next block validation, you are not slashed, but you will not receive rewards.